17fk/17infoGatheringToolkit/README.md

 ### What you might need

-- An account at https://shodan.io	please take a look at **honeypot.py** to config the key
+- An account at https://shodan.io     take a look at **honeypot.py** and config api_key accordingly
-- An account at https://larger.io       please take a look at **detectTech.py** to config the key
+- An account at https://larger.io     take a look at **detectTech.py** and config api_key accordingly